R1ck404/QuoteYourBio/README.md

 Whether you're looking to spice up your GitHub profile or simply express your admiration for your favorite programmer, the Programmer Quote Bio is the perfect tool for you.
 Give it a try and see how it can enhance your programming experience!

+**Special thanks to Omer Mohideen (/OmerMohideen) for providing us with this api, if your interested then its worth checking it out:** https://programming-quotesapi.vercel.app/
 > *Written in Python 3.x*